 Does that mean that MI techniques are useless?

 No, but it means that you cannot say that because a teacher has one style that only appeals to so-called “auditory learners” that that teacher is somehow inferior.
 You also can’t say that because a teacher does use them that he or she is effective.
 It’s not good neuroscience, which means it’s not good pedagogy.

 Believe me, visual learner or no, if someone yells “Fire!”
 I’m learning.
 I don’t need a picture.

-This, then is the true crux of it: Focusing on MI takes teachers away from the things that truly do make for effective teaching.
+Focusing on MI takes teachers away from the things that truly do make for effective teaching.

 It is rearranging deck chairs on the Titanic for an ineffective teacher to incorporate a bunch of MI theory when the core teaching is lacking.

-Introduce students to information in lots of ways because allows for review without boredom, not because some “naturalist” learner is going to drop out of school because you didn’t spell out Emily Dickinson’s poems in twigs.
+- Introduce students to information in lots of ways because allows for review without boredom, not because some “naturalist” learner is going to drop out of school because you didn’t spell out Emily Dickinson’s poems in twigs.